jamesmccann-zz/tessel-mpu6050/README.md

 Reads acceleration and rotation measurements from the device's accelerometer and gyroscope simultaneously.
 Values returned are the same as would otherwise be read individually through `readAccelerometerData` and `readGyroData`.

 mpu6050.**getAccelPitchAndRoll(ax, ay, az)**
-Convers the 3-axis acceleration vectors into pitch and roll measurements.
-Output as an object { pitch, roll }.
+Converts the 3-axis acceleration vectors into pitch and roll measurements.
+Output as an object containing { pitch, roll }.
 Output values are measured in degrees.

 mpu6050.**readPitchAndRoll(delayMs, callback(pitch, roll))**
 Reads acceleration and rotation measurements from the device and calculates combined pitch and roll values using a complementary filter.
 The `delayMs` arguments tells the module how frequently reads will be taken and therefore how many milliseconds have elapsed since the last reading - this is required for integration of gyroscope output to produce pitch and roll measurements.
 Values supplied to the callback are measured in degrees.